AFLplusplus/AFLplusplus/utils/argv_fuzzing/README.md

 # argv_fuzzing feature
-AFL++ supports fuzzing file inputs or stdin.
-The argv_fuzzing feature allows for the fuzzing of arguments passed to a program from the command line interface rather than from standard input.
+AFL++ supports fuzzing file inputs or standard input.
+The argv_fuzzing feature allows for the fuzzing of arguments passed to a program from the command line interface rather than from STDIN.

 ## With source code
 When the source code is available, a specific macro from the `argv-fuzz-inl.h`